Before offering on a property seek advice from a mortgage broker to find out how much you can borrow.

 Once you have exchanged contracts you will need to think about how your solicitor will receive the funds for completion.
 If you are getting a mortgage the lender will send the funds over normally the day before completion.
 If you are adding to these funds then you will need to arrange a bank transfer the day before completion too.

 TIP: Drawing funds down the day before completion makes for a much speedier and less stressful moving day.

 You will need to take meter readings of both homes on the day you move out/move in.

-Once your solicitor has confirmed that the funds have been sent the estate agent will then release keys upon confirmation your funds have arrived with sellers solicitors.
+Once the seller’s solicitor has confirmed that the funds have been received, we can release keys to you.
 You will then be able to take possession of the property.
 This will normally be around midday.

 TIP: If you are buying through Peter Scott Property we will meet you at the property and give you the keys to your new home!